Crime reduction

 Reduced crime means improved safety, a better lifestyle and stronger economy for all Territorians and visitors.

-• new nuisance public drinking offence
+• nuisance public drinking offence

-• new ram raid offence
+• ram raid offence

-• new posting and boasting offence
+• posting and boasting offence

 • mandatory sentencing for assaulting workers